-2.3.2 Second Language Education
+2.3.2 Second Foreign Language Education

-Starting 4th grade, we provide our students with German, French or Spanish as additional second language.
-This second language is taught in line with the principles of the school's English teaching program.
+Speaking more than one foreign language in today's world is obviously important.
+Moreover, as stated by many linguists, when students who have a certain level of knowledge in one foreign language start learning a second language, their linguistic mind develops.
+For these reasons, as of 4th grade, we provide our students with German, French or Spanish as a second foreign language.
+This second foreign language is taught in line with the principles of the school's English teaching program.

-Our goal with regards to second language teaching is to raise students graduating from primary school as basic users in accordance with CEFR standards, and enable them to easily express themselves in that language.
+Our goal with regards to second foreign language teaching is to raise students graduating from primary school as basic users in accordance with CEFR standards, and enable them to easily express themselves in that language.
 Moreover, we aim at ensuring that students graduating from high school reach at least CEFR A2 level.
 Students who graduated middle school with the A2 level are provided with the opportunity to reach B1 level via differentiated educational methods.

-When second language education is completed, willing students enter internationallyrecognized exams held by independent organizations, and document their language skills with a certificate of achievement.
+When second foreign language education is completed, willing students enter internationally-recognized exams held by independent organizations, and document their language skills with a certificate of achievement.

-(TELC A1-A2-B1, DELF A1- A2- B1, DELE ESCOLAR A1-A2-B1)
+(FIT A1-A2-B1, DELF A1- A2- B1, DELE ESCOLAR A1-A2-B1)

-Our goal for our students is for them to develop their public speaking skills in both second languages by means of extracurricular activities.
+Our goal for our students is for them to develop their public speaking skills in both foreign languages by means of extracurricular activities.
 In line with this goal, we organize city-wide inter-school German, French, and Spanish speaking and reading contests (Kunst des Redens, Concours de Lecture, Español En Imágenes, Chamisso, etc.).
-Other activities developing our students' intercultural communication skills by means of a second language include cultural trips abroad (France-Germany-Spain) and school exchange programs.
+Other activities developing our students' intercultural communication skills by means of a second foreign language include cultural trips abroad (France-Germany-Spain) and school exchange programs.